microsoft/STL/README.md

 However, this might not work right away, as Visual Studio may complain about a missing `msvcp140_oss.dll`.
 The reason is that the STL builds those and other DLLs itself and we should under no circumstances overwrite the installed ones.
-If you are testing one of the configurations with dynamic linkage (/MD or /MDd) the easiest solution is to add the build folder to your path
+If you are testing one of the configurations with dynamic linkage (`/MD` or `/MDd`) the easiest solution is to add the build folder to your path:
 ```
 set PATH=C:\STL\out\build\x64\out\bin\amd64;%PATH%
 ```